tinaColemanNextCentury/owf-wiki/Build-Instructions.md

 </table>
 </br>

 > *RubyGem is provided by the Ruby Installation.
-The Compass and Sass configuration is described in section 2.3: Configuring Ruby Gems (Compass and Sass).
+The Sass and Compass configuration is described in section 2.3: Configuring Ruby Gems (Sass and Compass).

 Obtain installation media and instructions for the various operating systems from the primary websites for each tool or trusted download source.
 The default locations are provided below.
 Also, install the tools in the order listed below.
 Once all tools have been installed, the following sections will describe how to configure the environment.